 Muscle necrosis may also occur in horses ingesting Cassia occidentalis seeds prevalent in the southeastern USA.
 Horses develop incoordination, recumbency, and death.
 Gross skeletal muscle lesions are not present, but histopathologic lesions include segmental myonecrosis.

 One of 70 horses poisoned with blister beetles (see Cantharidin Poisoning) developed muscle necrosis.

 Necropsy reveals widespread myodegeneration in postural and respiratory skeletal muscles and the myocardium.
+A definitive diagnosis can be made by identifying a pattern of accumulation of short- and medium-chain serum acylcarnitines and specific urine organic acids and glycine conjugates typical of a deficiency in multiple acyl CoA dehydrogenases.
 Special stains for lipid reveal excessive lipid storage in the heart, diaphragm, and other oxidative postural muscles.
-Multiple chain lengths of acylcarnitines are elevated in urine or plasma.
-Supportive therapy including antioxidants (eg, vitamin C, vitamin E, riboflavin) and IV fluids containing dextrose are recommended.
-Mortality is high in affected horses.
+Supportive therapy, including antioxidants (eg, vitamin C, vitamin E, riboflavin), and IV fluids containing dextrose are recommended.
+Fewer than 75% of horses survive.

 Last full review/revision February 2014 by Stephanie J. Valberg, DVM, PhD, DACVIM, ACVSMR